 In our interactive notebooks, students wrote the definitions and drew illustrations for both a protagonist and an antagonist.
 On the adjacent page in their notebooks, students glued their three completed “Character Traits” mini-books.

 Even though I stressed that the protagonist is the main character with traits that can be considered both good or bad, students at this level, really related to the villain/hero concept.
 The notebook below is a perfect example of how students at this level understood the concepts.

-- Draw a picture of Grandfather playing one of his tricks on little Willy.
+- Have students draw a picture of Grandfather playing one of his tricks on little Willy.

 - Grandfather pretending to be a scarecrow

 - Grandfather putting little Willy’s plate out in the chicken coop